noahrizika/crypto-dashboard/README.md

 I used PascalCase for components and camelCase for all other variable names, folders and files.
 Hardcoded data, such as types and token metadata, was stored in the lib folder.
 Components were oranized by functionality.
-Errors with API fetching are handled gracefully with try...catch statements
+Errors with API fetching are handled gracefully with try...catch statements, and are logged to the console.

-**Perfomance Optimizations and Latency**
+**Perfomance Optimizations and Low Latency**

 *Concurrency*
 The array.**map()** function is used asynchronously to fetch data from BitQuery, expediting the delivery of data.

 *Low Latency*
 Fetching price data for one token from Bitquery's IDE takes around **1.500s**.
 Fetching price data on two tokens takes over twice as long (~3.200s).
 Therefore, by individually and asynchronously querying tokens' price data, responses arrive with minimal latency.
-Further, the backend is easily scalable and can handle many more queries while maintaining low latency (for reference, see [here](https://stackoverflow.com/questions/43691808/http-performance-many-small-requests-or-one-big-one)).
+Further, the backend is easily scalable, as it can handle many more queries while maintaining low latency (for reference, see [here](https://stackoverflow.com/questions/43691808/http-performance-many-small-requests-or-one-big-one)).

 *Most Recent Data*
-Using setInterval() instead of setTimeout() to ensure live updates every six seconds, regardless of potentially-delayed fetched data.
+To ensure live updates every six seconds, regardless of potentially-delayed fetched data, I used setInterval() instead of setTimeout().

 *Isolation of Client Components*
-Only the data visualizations are rerendered once new data is fetched—-not the entire webpage.
+Only the data visualizations—-not the entire webpage—-are rerendered once new data is fetched.
 Further, the client components created are as lightweight as possible, while still maintaing full functionality.